TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1GlobalNTPConfig.md

 ```

 ## DESCRIPTION
-This function is used to retrieve the BloxOneDDI Global NTP Configuration
+This function is used to retrieve the Universal DDI Global NTP Configuration

 ## EXAMPLES